 Evaluate Your Sun Protection

 Skin Cancer Awareness Month happens every May.
-As the month leads us into summertime when we’re likely going outdoors more often, it’s a great time to check in on your sun protection.
+As we approach summer, it’s crucial to revisit your skin cancer prevention tips to ensure optimal protection.
 Pull out your favorite sun hat and check out your sunscreen supply.
 If your sunscreen has expired, you’ll want to replace it with a new bottle to ensure you’re getting full protection from it.
-This is also a great time to consider upping your SPF.
-Did you know that while SPF 15 filters out about 93% of harmful UVB rays, making the switch to SPF 100 will filter out about 99%?
-Of course, after evaluating your own sun protection, take a moment to remind others to do the same.

 Share Your Story With Others